kt3k/esbuild_loader/README.md

 # esbuild_loader v0.12.8

-This module provides a way to load esbuild wasm from the disk easily.
+This module provides a way to load esbuild wasm into Deno runtime from the disk.

 # Usage